 - What identity traits are unique to our community? (e.g., loyalty to local sports team)

-Introduce Handout 3: How to Write a Biopoem.
+Introduce the handout: How to Write a Biopoem.
 Tell students to write a poem, following the step-by-step instructions that describes who they are.
 They may refer to the first two handouts for ideas as well as the observations from the discussion.

 Pair students to share their bio poems.
 The pairs give feedback and editing help on their bio poem drafts.